kyleerhabor/assistant/README.md

 Assistant was created to address those issues.
 The adoption of interactions contributes to a consistent system all users are familiar with and can benefit from (no help command!).
 Commands are designed to be minimalistic by only displaying the information essential to users, with options for configuration and convenient defaults where they make sense.
-When it's not possible to be simple, the project will refuse a feature or compromise where possible.
-For example, while a [pick command](https://github.com/KyleErhabor/assistant/issues/17) would be useful, Discord has no support for variadic arguments, therefore it hasn't been implemented.
-The `/animanga` command, on the other hand, only accepts an ID for its `query` parameter due to anime and manga sharing identical titles.
+When it's not possible to be simple, the project will refuse a feature or come to a compromise.
+For example, while a [pick command](https://github.com/KyleErhabor/assistant/issues/17) would be useful, Discord has no support for variadic arguments, therefore it hasn't been adopted.
+The `/animanga` command, on the other hand, only accepts an ID for its `query` parameter due to many anime and manga sharing identical titles.
 To alleviate the burden, the command supports autocomplete and maps titles to their IDs.
 Assistant's principles are based on what makes traditional commands and slash commands appealing to developers and users and I hope you enjoy its design philosophy.